 - Chamber of Commerce

 Keep track of the smaller services and fee items.
 These more modest monthly recurring fees add up by the end of the year.
-If they are charges that facilitate your real estate business, chances are they are deductible.
+If they are charges that facilitate your real estate business, chances are they are a deductible expense.

 - Business Bank Fees